helium/HIP/0072-secure-concentrators.md

  - Onboard GNSS (GPS) receiver.
 GPS provides geolocation and timestamping reference of every received packet.
 The GPS horizontal and vertical position error must be less than 20 meters 99% of the time.
  - Appropriate hardware to precisely timestamp the arrival of received LoRa packets on par with Semtech SX1303.
- - Ability to sign the received LoRa packets and associated metadata (GPS location, time, frequency, etc) with a secured asymmetric key (see further security requirements).
+ - Ability to sign the received LoRa packets and associated metadata (GPS location, time, frequency, etc.) with a secured asymmetric key (see further security requirements).

 ### Security requirements